 - Electric Joybuzzer: Averted.
 A handshake buzzer appears as a running gag (and is eventually even used as a weapon), but it's the realistic, mechanical kind.

-- For Science!: Part of Wells's motivation.
+- For Science!: Part of the killer's motivation.

 - GPS Evidence: Police narrow the suspect pool considerably when they discover that the scalpel used in the murders must have come from the Academy of Surgical Research.